IceTeaaaaa/WebAppDevs/README.md

   - In project directory, `npm start`  ** keep the terminal open **
 5. See the webapp:
   - In browser, open link `http://localhost:3000`.

+Before running the webapp, run the python file to populate redis database of news articles.